charlie51135/robot-sim/docs/rpi_setup.md

 `sudo crontab -e`
 `@reboot dhclient -v`

-Check if using wifi or lan: `ip route`
+Check if using WiFi or lan: `ip route`
 To change default from wlan0 to eth0
 `sudo apt install net-tools`
 `ip route`